AEVI-AppFlow/pos-android-sdk/README.md

 If you require access to an earlier version once `jcenter` has shut down, please contact AEVI for assistance.

+Unfortunately Github enforces authentication for retrieving Github packages, even for public repositories.
+This means that you must use a valid Github user and generate a personal access token with `read:packages` ticked and provide as credentials as per below.
+If you do not have a Github user or require assistance with this, please contact AEVI for support.

 In your root project `build.gradle` file, add

 ```